julia-schmidtt/datascientest_mlops_project_weather/README.md

 > **Get your DagsHub token:** DagsHub → Settings → Tokens

+> **Get your Github token:** GitHub → Settings →Developer Settings → Personal access tokens → Tokens (classic)

+> If you don't want to use the automated download of the raw dataset from Kaggle or if you don't have an account, download the raw dataset manually and put it in data/raw (`https://www.kaggle.com/jsphyg/weather-dataset-rattle-package`).

 #### **Step 3: Data Tracking Setup**
-Only necessary if you want to track you data using the two dvc API pipeline endpoints
+Only necessary if you want to track your data using the two dvc API pipeline endpoints.

 ```bash
 # Navigate to home directory